For about fifteen years from the mid 1970's to the late 1980's an annual excursion for a certain group of

 Church's or the "sliders" emporium is there anymore anyhoo.
 Just like everywhere, it looks like new homes

-assigned that duty.
-An even half of those have been Corvettes.
-Of the race cars, 15 were Chevy powered, 18 by Honda.
+straight.
+The way God intended.
+Of the race cars in 2017, 15 were Chevy powered, 18 by Honda.
 One of the Penske Chevys was driven by Helio

 Castroneves, the only three-time winner in the field; the only 3-timer still active in the sport.
 And so the only